sun-yixiao/sun-yixiao.github.io/research.md

 **Yixiao Sun**, & Zhihao Ma\*.
 (Under Review).
 Bipolarity of Positive and Negative Affects: Investigating the Contemporaneous Relations of Nuanced Affect States During the COVID-19 Pandemic.

 **Yixiao Sun**, & Zhihao Ma\*.
 (Under Review).
-Authoritarians in Response to Societal Crises: Reciprocal Dynamics of Right-Wing Authoritarianism, COVID-19 Fear and Prevention Belief.
+Authoritarians in Response to Social Crisis: Reciprocal Dynamics of Right-Wing Authoritarianism, COVID-19 Fear and Prevention Belief.

 Yaotian Zhang, **Yixiao Sun**, Gongjing Lu, Zhicong Chen\*, & Cheng-Jun Wang\*.
 (Under Review).Let Us Not Wallow in the Valley of Despair: The Role of Emotion, Panic, and Sympathy Discourses in Promoting Productive Actions.